-At Noordhoff Publishers, an organization with a deep-rooted history in the Dutch publishing sector, some major changes have taken place in the past period.
-As a result, it was time to check in on all the employees, requiring conducting an employee survey among all the employees.
-In addition to concrete follow-up of the research, it was also needed to develop a good format which could serve as a baseline measurement for following surveys.
+At Noordhoff Publishers, an organization with a deep rooted history in the Dutch publishing sector, some major changes have taken place in the past period.
+As a result, it was time to check in on all the employees, requiring conducting an employee survey among all employees.
+In addition to concrete follow up of the research, it was also needed to develop a good format which could serve as a baseline measurement for following surveys.
 To bring this project to a good end, Quintoppers Wilco Bontenbal and Koen van Schaik were called in.

 An employee survey by Quintop means customization.
-During the project, we’ve had a close collaboration with the customer.
+During the project, we have had a close collaboration with the customer.
 In consultation with a workgroup, 4 themes have been defined:

 - Personal and organizational development

 Thereafter, the middle management of Noordhoff was asked what they would like to know from their team members.
 The combination of open and closed, but also science based and organization specific questions, ensured that the final set of questions matched well with the wishes of the workgroup.
 By using an easily accessible online tool, as many thresholds as possible were removed for the respondents.

 It is not only important that the right questions are asked in an employee survey, ensuring anonymity is crucial.
 This started immediately in the first phase of designing the research.
 An example of this is the determination of group sizes.
 In an early stage, we thought about how groups should be categorized, and the minimum number of respondents per group required for reporting.
 It is crucial to find a balance here: the more specific groups are identified, the better managers will be able to identify opportunities for improvement, but it should not come at the expense of anonymity.

 Follow up on the results